• Skip to main content

-In this article we will learn how to build a simple bicycle speedometer circuit which can be used to measure the speed of the bicycle.
+In this article I have explained how to build a simple bicycle speedometer circuit which can be used to measure the speed of the bicycle.

 What is a Bicycle Speedometer, How it Works